Mill Hill, Trenton, New Jersey: History

+17th-18th centuries

 The name Mill Hill refers to central New Jersey's first industrial site, a mill, erected in 1679, at the southeast corner of the present Broad Street crossing of the Assunpink Creek.
-Mill Hill and its wooden mill were among the holdings of the first settler in the vicinity of Trenton, Mahlon Stacy, a Quaker who arrived in North America in 1678.
+Mill Hill and its wooden grist mill were among the holdings of the first settler in the vicinity of Trenton, Mahlon Stacy, a Quaker who arrived in North America in 1678.
 The mill was destroyed in a flood.

+During the First Battle of Trenton, the last Hessian defense holdouts surrendered in what is now Mill Hill Park.

 Mill Hill became famous in the late 18th century for being the site of the Second Battle of Trenton, a battle many historians consider the turning point in the American Revolutionary War.
+On January 1, 1777, Washington met with his generals at the Douglass House, which later served as his headquarters for the Battle of Princeton.
 The battle took place on January 2, 1777, in what is now Mill Hill Park.
 Every year, this battle is re-enacted during Patriots Week in Trenton.

+19th century

+The name Mill Hill was applied to the area at least as early as 1821, with Market, Livingston, and parts of Jackson Streets having been laid out.
+During this time it was not yet part of the City of Trenton.
 Mill Hill remained relatively undeveloped during the first decades of the 19th century.
-During this time it was not yet part of the City of Trenton.
 In 1840, the entire area was incorporated as South Trenton and then into the City of Trenton in 1851.
-The name Mill Hill was applied to the area at least as early as 1821.

-Mill Hill grew rapidly during the 19th century as Trenton grew into an industrial center of some note.
-The Roebling steelworks made the wire cables used to construct most of the major bridges built in the United States, including the Golden Gate Bridge and George Washington Bridge.
-Trenton was also the principal center of the pottery and ceramic industry in the United States.
+Mill Hill grew rapidly during the second half of the 19th century as Trenton grew into an industrial center, with some major manufacturers opening near the neighborhood such as the Roebling steelworks.

+By 1849, the original Stacy grist mill had been rebuilt as a paper mill.
+In 1849, a stone bridge was completed, connecting Mercer Street with Montgomery Street, which later changed into ornamental cast-iron railings in 1873.
+In the 1850s, sidewalks were required on Jackson, Mercer, and Livingston Streets, later being laid out with brick pavement in the 1890s.
 The Mercer Street Friends Center, a Quaker meeting house at 151 Mercer Street, was completed in 1858.

-The population of Mill Hill swelled rapidly, enhanced by immigration.
-By 1920, 52% of the city's population was foreign-born.

-During the Great Depression, Trenton started to decline.
-By 1953 Roebling Steel was one of Trenton's last great manufacturers to be sold to another company and then closed.
+In 1888, a Pratt truss bridge opened, connecting Jackson Street to the other side of the Assunpink Creek.

+Between 1854-1895, the neighborhood's household count grew from 128 to 181, although it had reached a peak of 267 in 1865.
+Mill Hill's largely residential character was built primarily as two to three-story, three bay wide brick row homes, using various architectural styles such as Greek Revival, Italianate, Second Empire, and Eastlake.
+Around this time, Mill Hill was a middle class neighborhood populated predominately of small tradesmen, skilled industrial workers, and a few professionals.
+Asides from the Friends Meeting House, most of the buildings on Mercer Street were built between the 1870s-1890s.
+Many prominent local figures lived in the neighborhood during the mid-late 19th century.